Last Updated on May 26, 2024

 Tip #8: Mother Nature Will Join the Paint Party

 All strippers, paints and stains have a recommended temperature and humidity for use.
-For example, Behr recommends using the Deck Stripper between 40-90 degrees and dry weather.
+For example, Behr recommends using the Deck Stripper between 40-90 degrees and dry weather for best results.

 Unfortunately with 3 young kids, we have to work around our jobs and available babysitters.
 And that was August.
 Hot, humid August.
 But at least when we started this deck restoration project, the weather apps called for no rain.
 Humid, but no rain.